massoncheg/forgejo-docs/docs/admin/command-line.md

-   --stacktrace-level string, -L string  Stacktrace logging level --flags string, -F string             Flags for the logger --expression string, -e string        Matching expression for the logger --prefix string, -p string            Prefix for the logger --color                               Use color in the logs (default: false) --debug                               (default: false)
+   --stacktrace-level string, -L string  Stacktrace logging level --flags string, -F string             Flags for the logger --expression string, -e string        Matching expression for the logger --exclusion string, -x string         Exclusion for the logger --prefix string, -p string            Prefix for the logger --color                               Use color in the logs (default: false) --debug                               (default: false)